FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso-simple.md

 We can configure Simple SSO as follows:

-[code-example-start config = {simpleSSO: { username: "Bob", email: "bob@example.com", avatar: "https://example.com/bob.png", websiteUrl: "https://example.com/profiles/bob" }}; linesToHighlight = [6, 7, 8, 9, 10, 11]; title = 'Simple SSO'; code-example-end]
+[code-example-start config = {simpleSSO: { username: "Bob", email: "bob@example.com", avatar: "https://example.com/bob.png", websiteUrl: "https://example.com/profiles/bob", displayName: "Bob's Name", displayLabel: "VIP User" }}; linesToHighlight = [6, 7, 8, 9, 10, 11]; title = 'Simple SSO'; code-example-end]

-The user won't actually be logged in, but it will appear as so in the commenting widget.
-When they take any action, we will email them asking to verify it, if an email is provided.
+The user will be logged in, and will create an SSO User behind the scenes.
+The user will have `createdFromSimpleSSO` set to `true` if fetched from the API.

 Notes:

+- Email is the unique identifier for Simple SSO.
-- Providing an email with Simple SSO is not required, however by default their comments will show as "Unverified".
+- Providing an email with Simple SSO is not required, however by default their comments will show as "Unverified". <b>If no email is provided, the user cannot be fully authenticated.</b>
-- If the provided username is not unique, they will be asked for a new username when attempting to comment.
-- While Simple SSO can automatically create users, it **cannot update users**.
-This is because Simple SSO has no form of authentication - we can't let an anonymous request change a user's name, or avatar, for example.
+- **NEW** Since Jan 2022: Usernames do not have to be unique across all of fastcomments.com
+- Simple SSO can automatically create and update SSO users, if an email is provided, and the user was not originally created from Secure SSO.